omarespejel/monero-starknet-atomic-swap/README.md

 ## Overview

-This project implements a production-ready atomic swap protocol that allows trustless exchange of Monero (XMR) and Starknet L2 assets.
+This project implements a **prototype implementation / reference PoC** of an atomic swap protocol for trustless exchange of Monero (XMR) and Starknet L2 assets.
 The protocol uses:

 - **SHA-256 Hashlock**: Cryptographic lock on Starknet
 - **Ed25519 Adaptor Signatures**: Monero-side signature binding